 Individual findings from the history and physical examination often are not helpful in making a diagnosis.
 Usually, the physician has to consider the results of several findings as the probability of disease is revised.
 Clinical decision rules help make this process more objective, accurate, and consistent by identifying the best predictors of disease and combining them in a simple way to rule in or rule out a given condition.
 Examples include the Strep Score, the Ottawa Ankle Rules, the Wells Rule for deep venous thrombosis, and a variety of clinical rules to evaluate perioperative risk.
 Also see this Point-of Care-Guide clinical decision rule table.

 In a large study, a small difference may be statistically significant but not necessarily clinically significant.
 For example, does a 1- or 2-point difference on a 100-point dementia scale matter to your patients?
 It is important to ask whether statistically significant differences also are clinically significant.
 Conversely, if a study finds no difference, it is important to ask whether it was large enough to detect a clinically important difference and if a difference actually existed.
 A study with too few patients is said to lack the power to detect a difference.

 The P value tells us how likely it is that the difference between groups occurred by chance rather than because of an effect of treatment.
-For example, if the absolute risk reduction was 4 percent with P = .04, if the study were done 100 times, the risk reduction would be expected to be caused four times by chance alone.
+For example, if the absolute risk reduction was 4% with P = .04, if the study were done 100 times, the risk reduction would be expected to be caused four times by chance alone.
 The confidence interval gives a range and is more clinically useful.
-A 95 percent confidence interval indicates that if the study were repeated 100 times, the study results would fall within this interval 95 times.
-For example, if a study found that a test was 80 percent specific with a 95 percent confidence interval of 74 to 85 percent, the specificity would fall between 74 and 85 percent 95 times if the study were repeated 100 times.
+A 95% confidence interval indicates that if the study were repeated 100 times, the study results would fall within this interval 95 times.
+For example, if a study found that a test was 80% specific with a 95% confidence interval of 74% to 85%, the specificity would fall between 74% and 85% 95 times if the study were repeated 100 times.
 In general, larger studies provide more precise estimates.